hyperspy/hyperspy/docs/index.rst

 ..
-EELSLab documentation master file, created by sphinx-quickstart on Mon Oct 18 11:10:55 2010.
+Hyperspy documentation master file, created by sphinx-quickstart on Mon Oct 18 11:10:55 2010.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to EELSLab's documentation!
+Welcome to Hyperspy's documentation!
 ===================================